agalue/nxos-telemetry-to-kafka/README.md

 # OpenNMS

-Starting with Horizon 22, OpenNMS support streaming telemetry from NX-OS devices over UDP using GPB only.
+Starting with Horizon 22, OpenNMS supports streaming telemetry from NX-OS devices over UDP using GPB only.
 When using Minions, it is possible to put Kafka in the middle of the communication.

 Due to the complexity associated with Java dependencies on a stand-alone JVM and inside an OSGi container (which is what Minion uses), this application has been modified from its the original implementation, in order to send the data to Kafka in the same way on which an OpenNMS Minion would do it.

 In other words, this application is basically bypassing the Minion by doing exactly what it should do to put telemetry data on Kafka.
 In order to do this, the data obtained from the Nexus device (which has to be in GPB, as OpenNMS doesn’t support JSON) should be wrapped into another GPB packet designed for processing Telemetry through the Sink pattern.
-The definition of this file is included here (telemetry.proto), and it was re-compiled to avoid depending on the OpenNMS JARs (as a proto file is the contract between GPB/gRPC applications).
+The definition of this file is included in this project, obtained from [here](https://github.com/OpenNMS/opennms/blob/master/features/telemetry/common/src/main/resources/telemetry.proto), and compiled locally to avoid depending on the OpenNMS JARs (as a proto file is the contract between gRPC/GPB applications).

-As a side note, `telemetry.proto` file is not compliant with the protocol definition, as it is mandatory to specify the version.
-The following is being assumed:
+As a side note, the `telemetry.proto` doesn't have the `syntax` statement that specifies which version of Protobuf is expected to be used with this file.
+This particular file, based on the used syntax should use:

 ```
 syntax="proto2"